usnistgov/5gdeploy/netdef-compose/README.md

 3. Minimatch pattern that matches the destination network function container name.
 4. [tc-netem](https://man7.org/linux/man-pages/man8/tc-netem.8.html) command parameters.

+Note: the spaces around `|` are optional but they must be consistent.
+You can either have spaces around every `|` symbol (effectively `" | "` is the delimiter) or none of them.
+The minimatch patterns can container `|` symbol, only if the delimiter `|` symbols have spaces around them.

 ## Metrics Collection with Prometheus and Grafana

 Unless disabled with `--prometheus=false` flag, the generated Compose file supports Prometheus metrics collection and Grafana visualization.